-Pottery is probably the most popular craft activity at Rockbrook!
-Like so many artists in this part of North Carolina, there is a long tradition of working with clay at camp— rolling, pinching, flattening, adding texture, and shaping it into amazing, colorful pottery.
-We have two pottery studios perfectly set up to learn the basics and advanced techniques.
+Pottery is probably the most popular arts and crafts activity at Rockbrook!
+Like so many arts practiced in this part of North Carolina, there is a long tradition of working with clay at camp— rolling, pinching, flattening, adding texture, and shaping it into amazing, colorful pottery and ceramic projects.
+Rockbrook has two pottery studios perfectly set up to learn the basics of pottery at camp and later more advanced techniques.

 Clay can be shaped into almost anything!
 Make objects from your imagination into three dimensional figures.
 Build representations of animals, made-up creatures, faces, nature, and more!